Ada Ciganlija: Old Bath

 Close to the northern tip, as the northeastern extension of Partizan settlement, there is an Old Bath "Partizan" (Staro Kupatilo).
 Since 1983 it has been a location of an artistic colony, occupied by the painters and sculptors.
 In the 1980s the venue organized many artistic exhibitions.
 After the 2006 floods a project of reconstruction of the embankment to prevent the flooding was introduced.
 The embankment, which was to prevent 25 Renney water wells from being flooded, passes right through the bath building which was to be demolished so that this gap in the embankment can be filled.
 The gap, which is considered the weakest section of the entire embankment system on the island is just 100 m from the Partizan settlement.
 Next to the building is the parking for the communal vehicles used for the works on Ada.
 In 2011, the management ordered the artists to move out.
-As of 2021, the building still stands and serves as an atelier.
-One of the artists working there is Ratko Vulinović, author of the sculptural composition at the Ada's entrance, called Stone City, or popularly nicknamed Adahenge.
+As of 2023, the building still stands and serves as an atelier.
+One of the artists working there was Ratko Vulanović (1941–2023), author of the sculptural composition at the Ada's entrance, called Stone City, or popularly nicknamed Adahenge.
+The author himself called the sculptural complex Gates of Belgrade (Kapije Beograda).